A pictorial sampling of the great opportunities I have had to work with some of my synth heroes

 David Mash, Tom Coster, and Bob Moog.

 Bob Moog with original Minimoog, Alan Perlman with ARP2600, and Ray Kurzweil with the K250 at that panel discussion.

 This is a shot of me with Ikutaro Kakehashi, founder and chairman of Roland.
 I first met Mr. K in Hamamatsu, Japan in 1988.
-We have had a long and close friendship since then, and many of our conversations have resulted in very popular electronic music products.
-Mr. Kakehashi is also a recipient of Berklee’s honorary doctorate degree.
+We had a long and close friendship since then, and many of our conversations have resulted in very popular electronic music products.
+Mr. Kakehashi was also a recipient of Berklee’s honorary doctorate degree.
 He passed in 2017, and will be missed by many.

 Here are some Ictus photos from 1978 showing my live synthesizer rig consisting of an ARP 2600 with 1602 sequencer, Yamaha CS-60 polyphonic synthesizer and a variety of analog signal processors: